pckbls/pulseviz.py/README.md

 # Dependencies

-A recent version of Python 3 (3.5 and above), `PyOpenGL`, `numpy` and (of course) PulseAudio are required.
+A recent version of Python 3 (3.5 and above), `pyglet`, `numpy` and (of course) PulseAudio are required.
-Both `PyOpenGL` and `numpy` should be part of the official repositories for all major Linux distributions.
+Both `pyglet` and `numpy` should be part of the official repositories for all major Linux distributions.
 Alternatively they can be installed via `pip3`:

     pip3 install -r requirements.txt